Note

 Set up chunking over HTTP

-In generic HTTP scenarios, you can split up large content downloads and uploads over HTTP, so that your logic app and an endpoint can exchange large messages.
-However, you must chunk messages in the way that Logic Apps expects.
+In generic HTTP scenarios, you can split up large content downloads and uploads over HTTP so your workflow can exchange large messages with an external endpoint.
+You must chunk messages in the way that Azure Logic Apps expects.

-If an endpoint has enabled chunking for downloads or uploads, the HTTP actions in your logic app automatically chunk large messages.
+If an external endpoint is set up to chunk downloads or uploads, the HTTP actions in your workflow automatically chunk large messages.
 Otherwise, you must set up chunking support on the endpoint.
-If you don't own or control the endpoint or connector, you might not have the option to set up chunking.
+If you don't own or control the endpoint, you might not be able to set up chunking.

-Also, if an HTTP action doesn't already enable chunking, you must also set up chunking in the action's runTimeConfiguration property.
-You can set this property inside the action, either directly in the code view editor as described later, or in the Logic Apps Designer as described here:
+property.
+You can set up this property in the action definition by using the code view editor, as described later, or in the workflow designer as described here:

-2. Under Content Transfer, set Allow chunking to On.
+Under Content transfer, set Allow chunking to On.

-3. To continue setting up chunking for downloads or uploads, continue with the following sections.
+To finish setting up chunking for downloads or uploads, continue with the following sections.

 Download content in chunks

-These steps describe the detailed process Logic Apps uses for downloading chunked content from an endpoint to your logic app:
+The following steps describe the process that Azure Logic Apps uses to download chunked content from an external endpoint into your workflow:

 "getAction": {